-The training dataset is a key element of our framework as it defines the concept of what should be connected.
-The main parameter of this training dataset is the mean size of disconnections, denoted as $s$, which has been added to the segmentations.
-The model $G_\text{reco}$ is designed to reconnect these disconnections.
-Intuitively, the size of the disconnections $s$ should be tuned to reflect the size of the disconnections present in the segmentations.
-A small value may not be sufficient to reconnect a vessel with a large gap, while a large value increases the probability of connecting vessels that should not be connected.
-However, we aim at designing a post-processing that works on a large range of disconnection sizes and so our approach should not be too sensitive to this value.
-To assess this sensitivity, we trained four different models, denoted $G_{\text{reco},s=X}$ (with $X\in {6, 8, 10, 12}$), on the OpenCCO dataset which have been disconnected with a mean disconnection size $X$.
+The training dataset is a key element of our framework as it defines the concept of reconnection.
+The main parameter of this training dataset is the mean size of a disconnection, denoted as $s$.
+We trained four different models, denoted $G_{\text{reco},s=X}$ (with $X\in {6, 8, 10, 12}$), on the OpenCCO dataset which has been disconnected with a mean disconnection size $X$.
 We then tested these $4$ models on the annotations of the DRIVE dataset that have also been disconnected with increasing values of $s$ ($s=6, s=8, s=10$ or $s=12$).
-Hence each model will be tested on disconnections sizes it has not been trained for.
+Hence each model will be tested on disconnection sizes it has not been trained for.
 In this experiment, $G_\text{reco}$ has only been applied once to the segmentation results.
 The results are presented in Table~\ref{tab:result_1_iteration}.

-Overall, all models perform well and there is no significant drop in metrics when applied to data exhibiting disconnection sizes significantly different from those in the training dataset.
-As expected, the Dice coefficient do not show a significant improvement after applying our post-processing as the reconnexion fragments only represent a small portion of the overall vessels.
-However, $\epsilon_{\beta_0}$ and the $ASSD$ significantly decreases, indicating that our post-processing successfully reconnected fragments of vessels.
-We also observe that the size of the disconnections in the training dataset seems to correlate well with the reconnections that occur.
-As expected, models trained on larger disconnections tend to perform better on large disconnections (see Appendix~\ref{appendix:qualitative_results}), while still facing challenges in reconnecting smaller disconnections.
-The model trained with disconnections with a size of $s = 8$, seems a good compromise between efficacy in reconnecting and avoiding excessive false connections.
+As expected, the Dice coefficient of all models does not show a significant improvement after applying our post-processing, as the reconnection fragments represent only a small portion of the overall vessels.
+However both $\epsilon_{\beta_0}$ and $ASSD$ significantly decrease compared to the initial segmentation (Before $G_\text{reco})$, indicating that our post-processing successfully reconnected fragments of vessels.

-In this experiment, we chose to evaluate our models after applying them only once, to better understand their behavior.
-However, our goal is to use $G_\text{reco}$ iteratively to reconnect disconnections that could not necessarily be addressed in a single iteration.
-We analysed the interest of this iterative approach and evaluate its convergence in the next experiment.
+We also observe a correlation between the size of the disconnections in the training dataset and the reconnections that occur.
+Models trained on larger disconnections tend to perform better on large disconnections (see Figure.~\ref{appendix:influence_size}), while still facing challenges in reconnecting smaller disconnections.
+The model trained with disconnections with a size of $s = 8$, seems a good compromise, effectively reconnecting vessels while minimizing excessive false connections.